Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

 While it’s true that the adults in the family can return an incorrect present, doing this takes time and can have the opposite effect you may have wanted it to have.

-The same rules basically apply to young teenagers, but buying for them is a bit trickier because they are in the process of maturing and are going through puberty.
+The same rules basically apply to tweens (pre-teens or young teens), but buying for them is a bit trickier because they are in the process of maturing and beginning to go through puberty.

 Therefore, they may want items that are “trendy” or may cost more than you want to spend.

-Furthermore, even younger teens like having their own money, or at the very least, a gift card, that they can use to choose the items they wish to have.
+Furthermore, even younger teens like having their own money, or at the very least, a gift card—either of which they can use to choose the items they wish to have.

 Therefore, unless you want to provide them with their favorite food, cash or gift cards are probably your best bet.

-Older teens and adults of all ages are very difficult to buy for because some still love opening gifts, while others hate them because they generally are not what they would prefer to have and often must spend time returning them.
+Older teens and adults of all ages are very difficult to buy for because some still love opening gifts, while others hate them because they generally are not what they would prefer to have (and often must spend time returning).

 Distance comes into play when making this decision, too, because shipping has become so expensive and returning shipped gift items is a real hassle.